christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 }
 ```

 Now we see the boilerplate emerging.
 Because the object returned from the **useSelector** callback is new every time, we need to pass a second argument to let it know how to figure out when the state has actually changed.
-Also we have a duplicate destructuring, it is not ideal.
+Also we have duplicate destructuring, it is not ideal.

 Since Immer tells us exactly what state has changed we can track what state components are looking at and match this data.
 We create a proxy which wraps the current state of the app and tracks whatever the component access.
 This allows us to express the selectors as: